 #9: Avoid “why” questions, use “how” instead

 Resilience makes a big difference in people’s lives.
-People who respond to hardships with resilience are healthier, longer-lived, happier in their relationships, more successful in school and work, and confident enough to explore their world!
-Don’t forget that family acts as a security blanket – so foster family closeness and make sure your children receive lots of love and support.
+People who respond to hardships with resilience are healthier, live longer, are happier in their relationships, are more successful in school and work, and are confident enough to explore their world!
+Don’t forget that family acts as a security blanket, so foster family closeness and make sure your children receive lots of love and support.